sid88in/serverless-appsync-plugin/doc/custom-domain.md

 ## Configuration

 - `name`: Required.
-The fully qualified domain name to assiciate this API to.
+The fully qualified domain name to associate this API to.
 - `certificateArn`: Optional.
 A valid certificate ARN for the domain name.
 See [Certificate](#certificate).
 - `useCloudFormation`: Boolean.
 Optional.
-Wheter to use CloudFormation or CLI commands to manage the domain.
+Whether to use CloudFormation or CLI commands to manage the domain.
 See [Using CloudFormation or CLI commands](#using-cloudformation-vs-the-cli-commands).
 Defaults to `true`.
 - `retain`: Boolean, optional.
 Whether to retain the domain and domain association when they are removed from CloudFormation.
 Defaults to `false`.
 See [Ejecting from CloudFormation](#ejecting-from-cloudformation)
 - `hostedZoneId`: Boolean, conditional.
 The Route53 hosted zone id where to create the certificate validation and/or AppSync Alias records.
 Required if `useCloudFormation` is `true` and `certificateArn` is not provided.
 - `hostedZoneName`: The hosted zone name where to create the route53 Alias record.
 If `certificateArn` is provided, it takes precedence over `hostedZoneName`.